laurelthorburn/laurelthorburn/README.md

  <pre>console.log("Welcome to my github!");</pre>
 </div>

-## NOTICE:

-Quite a few of my projects were hosted on Heroku.
-Heroku has recently changed their free plan, as a result some of my deployed sites (e.g., DONUT FORGET TO REVIEW) may not work at this time while I look for an alternative solution.

 ## About Me:

 I am a software developer and doctor of audiology.
 I love to code and am always looking for new things to create.